sdonglab/DM-AS-Chooser/README.md

 ### CSV Syntax
 The syntax for CSV files is also closely tied to the values provided in `-S`.
 The CSV file must have a header, though again the contents of the header do not matter.
-It is then expected that the CSV file with have the same number of excited states as specified in `-S`.
-Additionally it is expected these excited states are also in the same order as specified in `-S`.
+It is then expected that the CSV file will have the same number of excited state dipole moments as specified in `-S`.
+Additionally it is expected these excited state dipole moments are also in the same order as specified in `-S`.
 Each row following the header line will contain the total dipole moment for that corresponding state.
 So if `-S 1 2 3` is set, an example CSV is
 ```csv
 Excited_State_Dipole
 1.500